 The School is committed to helping a number of children with individual needs, providing that a balance is maintained within the School and at each year group.
 Our excellent team of tutors and other support staff continue to complement a highly effective and dedicated teaching staff.
+During the course of the Year a review of how we deliver our Individual Needs provision was carried out.

 The School is committed to robust procedures for safeguarding children.
 A number of key staff have attended NCSL training on safer recruitment and Child Protection training conforms to statutory requirements for all staff.
-A governor, Dasha Nichols has specific responsibility for safeguarding.
+A governor, Dr Dasha Nicholls, has specific responsibility for safeguarding.